closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Pass 1

-> Identify relevant expert roles only.
+> Identify a **diverse, minimal** set of expert roles only.
 Do not analyze the problem.

 ### Pass 2

-> Using the identified experts, analyze the input from each perspective.
+> Using the identified experts, analyze the input from each distinct perspective.

 ### Strengths

 * Reduces cross‑contamination
-* Works well with small models
+* Keeps role selection clean and scoped

 ---